-What is a Choice Based Credit System (CBCS)?
+What is Choice Based Credit System?

 Quality education plays an important role in enhancing knowledge, developing skills, building confidence, and creating a positive impact on students’ life.
 It empowers students to grow not just professionally, but also lays a solid foundation of personal growth.
 To ensure quality education, higher education institutions must focus on developing a balance between - imparting education & promoting skill development by providing flexibility to explore various fields.